DolorHunter/randcodeR/README.md

 ___[Donation](https://www.paypal.me/dolor059)___

 News:
- - v.0.6 will come soon with brand new look!
+ - PLANNING ON v.0.6 NOW!
+SORRY FOR DIDNOT UPDATE FOR SO LONG.
  - NOW RELEASE V.0.5!!
 New version with new structure.
  - v.0.5 is nearly come to an end.
 I am test it and perfect it now.
 I think it can be release before the second week of December.
 I'm rushing the schedule!!
  - I'm Working on v.0.5 now.
 New vision is releasing slower than expected because of mid-term.
 But I promise once I've done all the test, I will immediately start to code.
 THANK YOU ALL FOR WAITING!!